sourcegraph/about/handbook/engineering/observability/monitoring_pillars.md

 #### What you should do

 If it can't fit on a normal laptop screen, it should generally be hidden!

-Additionally, admins will still see your metric if something is going wrong by nature of the fact that we enforce "there must be a defined alert per metric we are displaying."
-By hiding it, we're just being honest that most people aren't going to see it and making sure the most important information is front-and-center!

 ## Next steps